TPG Inc.: 2000–2010

-TPG and the credit crisis

 On April 7, 2008, TPG led a $7 billion investment in Washington Mutual.
-On September 25, 2008, Washington Mutual was taken over by the U.S. government, costing TPG a 1.35 billion dollar investment.
+On September 25, 2008, Washington Mutual was taken over by the U.S. government, costing TPG a $1.35 billion investment.
 It has been called by some analysts "the worst deal in private equity history."

+On October 31, 2008, TPG completed the purchase of a 35% interest in P.T.
+Bumi Resources, from its previous owner Bakrie & Brothers, Indonesia, for $1.3 billion.
 In June 2009, Republic Airways Holdings Inc., a provider of regional flights for larger carriers, agreed to buy Midwest Airlines from TPG Capital.

 On March 12, 2010, Gretchen Morgenson, in The New York Times, discussed TPG's role as a private equity investor in Greek mobile phone operator WIND Hellas, formerly TIM Hellas, which filed for bankruptcy protection late 2009.
 Morgenson raised questions about the circumstances in which TPG and fellow private equity investors Apax Partners of London redeemed a significant quantity of "convertible preferred equity certificates" held by them to repay their own "deeply subordinated shareholder loans" during a period in which a significant and apparently unexplained spike occurred in the market value of the certificates.